 Learning outcomes can be used by faculty to help them evaluate and improve their teaching.
+Faculty can share teaching strategies that are more effective in helping students reach student learning outcomes.

 Course design and revision

 SLOs can help in the design of new courses with in terms of rationalizing the need for that new course and its positioning in the curriculum.
 Additionally, learning outcomes can be used by the faculty in the classes that they teach to assist them in developing assignments that include the intended knowledge, abilities, values and attitudes of that program.